ReticulatedSpline/strlog/posts/2021-09-07/post.md

 ![](rigby.jpg)

-On the way back up the path an old man approaches.
-I nod and say hello but he is not looking at me.
-Rigby has stopped trotting to stare at the interloper, ears forward, straining for something.
+On the way back up the path an old man hobbles slowly toward us.
+I nod and say hello.
+Rigby has stopped trotting to stare at this new interloper, ears forward, straining for something.
 "It's a nice day", the old man says, but not to me.
 It sure is.